top of page

 Birth Doula Support

 The birth of your baby is an event you will remember all of your life.
-I want to do everything I can to help ensure that memory is a satisfying one.
+I want to do everything I can to porvide opportunities for that memory to be a satisfying one.

 I am generally available to come to your home to help you and your partner manage before heading to your birthing facility.
 At the Hospital or Birthing Center, I can attend to your needs throughout labor and the delivery of your baby.
 My services will include: